DemonBunnyBon/TLD-Bow-Repair/README.md

 # Bow Repair
 A mod for The Long Dark that makes bows repairable.

-# Details

-The mod allows you to repair regular bows, as well as the special DLC bow variants (which needs to be enabled).
+The mod allows you to repair regular bows, as well as the special DLC bow variants, everything can be enabled and disabled in the settings.
-There are settings as to where you can repair each type of bow (Either everywhere or at a milling machine).
+There are settings as to where you can repair each type of bow, either at a milling machine, or just straight from the inventory (or both).

 # Installation

-- Download and install mod settings.
+- Download and install [Mod Settings](https://github.com/DigitalzombieTLD/ModSettings/releases/), it is required.
 - Drop the .DLL in your mods folder.